-There’s a scene in the movie when Farhan’s father says at the time of his birth – “Mera beta Engineer banega” – My son will become an engineer.
+There’s a scene in the movie when Farhan’s father says at the time of his birth – “Mera beta Engineer Banega” – My son will become an engineer.
 That’s the kind of approach most parents use for their kids.
-It’s all right they care about their children, it’s all right they expect a well paid job for their children, however it’s not a good idea to tag your child a specific job without having right information and without checking the suitability of child for that particular job.
-They might get a decent job, but in the long run it may also lead to dissatisfaction.
+It’s all right they care about their children, it’s all right they expect a well-paid job for their children, however, it’s not a good idea to tag your child a specific job without having the right information and without checking the suitability of child for that particular job.
+They might get a decent job, but in the long run, it may also lead to dissatisfaction.

 Rancho repeatedly says this mantra in the movie – Don’t chase success, chase excellence.
 This is the most important lesson that our students need to learn.
 If you check the rankings of higher education institutes, most times they are rated on the basis of – average salaries and highest salaries offered.
 Rarely people talk about the number of research papers that got published from a particular institute.
 Why?
 Because we are often restricting ourselves by starting salaries and ignoring the importance of innovation in our education.
 Results?
 We are way behind when it comes to innovations and modern inventions.

 We at CareerGuide.com are doing the same thing that Rancho taught us.
 Looking at your career from a fun perspective and not as a burden eventually gives you success and happiness.
 Please note that the idea of fun is important here because no matter how much effort you put into your job it won’t provide wonderful results unless you have the right inclination for that work.
 Equally important is to have the awareness and information so that you don’t choose a career out of ignorance.
 We consistently work on these parameters and provide the innovative solutions to design the successful career roadmaps for you.